Fachschaft-Informatik-Nordakademie/datapacks/spawn_cages/README.md

     - `player1`: <name_of_player1>
     - ...
     - `playerN`:  <name_of_playerN>
+- `spawn_cages`: Stores information about the spawn cages.
+    - `state`: Stores the state of the spawn cages.
+Can be `generated`,

 ### Scoreboards
 - `.spawn_circle`: Used for spawning the spawn circle
     - `players`: Total number of players
     - `angle`: Angle that the armorestand that spawns the cages needs to rotated.
 Is calculated based on the # of players.
+- `.lock_id`: Used for locking the players in position

 ### Tags